mbrown9615/homelab/README.md

 # homelab
 This is a repo I will use to share config files and so forth.

+## Proxmox server build

+This was my introduction to homelabing.

+### Hardware

+  I used my old gaming pc as a the base for my server.

+  * Asus motherboard
+  * i5 5500k cpu
+  * 970 GTX
+  * 850w PSU
+  * as well as 4 shucked HDD's

+### Services

+  * Ubuntu server (Nextcloud, Jellyfin, Docker) with the GPU passed through for hardware encoding
+  * Kali Linux VM to play with some hacking labs
+  * Truenas scale VM passing through the HDD's to set up a pool

+### NextCloud

+  This was my fist experience with nextcloud, I ended up spinning up a VM in Linode with a free trial.
+I bought a domain, and used cloudflare.

+  In the future I plan on creating a cloud storage that is accessable through VPN

 ## Setting up a Kubernetes cluster with referbished laptops